spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 To give a warehouse user access to fulfilling orders in a warehouse, you need to assign the warehouse to them.
 For instructions on how to do that, see [Assign and deassign warehouses from warehouse users](/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/assign-and-deassign-warehouses-from-warehouse-users.html).

-## Fulfillment app
+## Fulfillment App

-Fulfillment app is an app used by warehouse users to fulfill orders.
+Fulfillment App is an app used by warehouse users to fulfill orders.
 When a customer places an order, it is assigned to a warehouse that can fulfill the order.
-In the assigned warehouse, a warehouse user uses the Fulfillment app to gather and ship the order items.
+In the assigned warehouse, a warehouse user uses the Fulfillment App to gather and ship the order items.

 ## Assigning a warehouse